IzamAriff/Tuition/README.md

 The program also includes functionality to delete or add data.
 If the user chooses to delete data, they are prompted to select whether to delete a headmaster, tutor, or student.
 They are then asked to enter the index of the item they want to delete.
 If the user chooses to add data, they are prompted to select whether to add a headmaster, tutor, or student.
 Depending on the choice, the user may be asked to enter additional information such as the index of the headmaster where they want to add a tutor.

 Note that in this program, it assumes that each center has only one headmaster.
+Thus one headmaster represents one tuition centre.
+And the centre class is a collective of a centres.